Disaster Organizations: Can You Depend On Them?

 UNICEF

 UNICEF deals with both domestic and international emergencies.
-As of lately, they’ve helped victims of earthquakes in places like Japan, the Philippines, Nepal, Haiti, Ecuador, and Mexico.
-This humanitarian relief organization helps with meeting both short and long-term needs, such as food, water, shelter, and healthcare.
-They’ll even provide mental counseling for those having a hard time getting back on track.
+Recently, it has helped victims of earthquakes in places like Japan, the Philippines, Nepal, Haiti, Ecuador, and Mexico.
+This humanitarian relief organization helps meet short—and long-term recovery needs, such as food, water, shelter, and healthcare.
+It will even provide mental counseling for those struggling to get back on track.

 Flood Relief Organizations